nickfargo/state/_includes/content/docs/concepts/expressions.md

 #### [Shorthand](#concepts--expressions--shorthand)

-Explicit categorization is unambiguous, but it can be verbose, so `state()` also accepts a more concise expression format, which is interpreted into a `StateExpression` identical to that of the example above:
+Explicit categorization is unambiguous, but it can be verbose, so `state()` also accepts a more concise expression format, which is interpreted into a `StateExpression` that is materially identical to the result of the example above:

 {% highlight javascript %}
 {% include examples/docs/expressions--shorthand.js %}